malabikas/AML-Fall-2019/README.md

 2. Maintain a list of candidate answers, tokenized to first 40 letters.
 3. Maintain a list of labels
 4. Maintin a list of word counts for all the words which occur in the _question sentence_ and is _not a stopword_ (we use the standard NLTK's English stopwords), and which also occur in the _candidate answer_
-5. The word count calculated above for a given question-answer pair, the length of the question and the length of the answer all together form the features for the pair.
+5. Maintain a list of Inverted Document Frequency (IDF) for all the words in the candidate answers.
-6. Calculate IDF for the questions
+6. The word count calculated above for a given question-answer pair, weighted word count calculated using IDF, the length of the question and the length of the answer all together form the features for the pair.

 ---